The alternative is to CHANGE or to be CHANGED!

 The best way to solve a problem is to create awareness and diagnose the severity!

 a.
-Define Critical Issues to Observe, Diagnose & Improve (Scope & Approach).
+Define Critical Issues to Observe, Diagnose, and improve (Scope & Approach).

 b.
 Conceptualize Questions to track critical issues over time.